MdMaruf-22/DigitEyes/README.md

 The model was trained using the MNIST dataset, which consists of 60,000 handwritten digit images.
 You can find the MNIST dataset [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

 ## Usage
-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Open the project in your preferred Java IDE.
+- Open the project in your preferred Java IDE.
-Compile and run the Main.java file.
+- Compile and run the MainWithUI.java file.
-Select an image containing handwritten digits using the UI.
+- Select an image containing handwritten digits using the UI.
-The software will process the image and display the extracted digits as output.
+- The software will process the image and display the extracted digits as output.

 ## Requirements
 Java Development Kit (JDK)